anker-cloud/mahindra-t2data/README.md

-# Telco Big Data Agent
+# Retail Big Data Agent
 ![](frontend/src/assets/archi.png)
 This project is a data agent application with a React frontend and a Python backend.
 The agent leverages custom tools to interact with data and provide insights.